 The NDIA refused the request for bathroom modifications, stating Rina does not have a behaviour support plan (BSP), even though Rina’s previous NDIS plans had no funding for a behaviour support clinician to write a BSP, and there was insufficient evidence provided within the detailed assessment.

 How PWDA helped

-Rina’s PWDA support coordinator arranged for a clinician to write a BSP while Rina’s advocate used the NDIA’s escalation pathway to expedite the matter.
+Rina’s NDIS support coordinator arranged for a clinician to write a BSP while Rina’s PWDA advocate used the NDIA’s escalation pathway to expedite the matter.